 WEP is the most commonly used protocol for securing wireless networks, and open system authentication is most commonly used on that (it is often set as default or even unchangeable for a lot of routers).
 With open system authentication, there are four steps for a device to be authenticated and then to connect to a network.

 This example is the most common, but most simple case.
 There can be many factors that change the authentication process.
-For example, if WPA or WPA2 is in use, the AP will deny the device at step 2, as EAPOL authentication is used in lieu of open system authentication.
+For example, if WPA or WPA2 is in use, the AP will deny the device at step 2, as EAPOL authentication is used instead of open system authentication.
 Another tricky situation is if the AP has a list of allowed MAC addresses, and blocks any other connection attempt (MAC filtering).
 Finally, if the AP is using shared key authentication, you have to supply the correct key to be able to connect.
 With Aircrack-ng, you can perform sharedkey fake authentication to break this security measure.

 Setting up Aircrack-ng was quite a task.
 Many prerequisites are required to be installed before Aircrack-ng itself, and sometimes they don’t properly work with your system.
 In most cases of installing Aircrack-ng, there are 4 major steps: finding your network card, downloading your network card’s driver, patching that driver to allow packet injection, and then installing Aircrack-ng itself.

-lspci -nn to find our PCI devices:
+lspci -nn to find the PCI devices:

 Broadcom BCM4331 802.11a/b/g/n card with